Posted by Mrs. Emery

 Your character finished something she’s wanted to finish for a while.
 Write for ten minutes on how she is feeling about her accomplishment.

-Posted on January 16, 2014, in Uncategorized.
+Posted on January 16, 2014, in Writing Prompt.
 Bookmark the permalink.
 2 Comments.

 Ok, I hav’nt posted anything for a while so here it goes…..

 Phew!
 I wiped my forhead with the back of my hand.Finally!
 It took a while, but I did it.
 I did it.I did it.
 “You go girl!”
 My friend rosalie cheered on from the sidelines of our huge backyard.
 My first perfect back hand spring.
 Was I going to make the team?
 I don’t know.
 But I did it.I did it.
 I a-million-times did it.
 I felt breathless and sweaty, but a smile erupted on my face.
 “I did do it!”
 I exclaimed.
 Rosalie and I jumped up and down together, and she erupted into a fireball of joy, sprinting down the grass and jumping high in the air,twisting and flipping with excitement.
 “Yay!”
 She yelped. she hugged me tightly.
 “We can make the team!” she cried.
 “I don’t know.”
 I said uncertainly.
 “There is still work to be done.”

 I sat at my computer, wondering about my life.
 I smiled to myself.

 I looked at my computer.
 There was a new email.
 I slowly opened it and gaped at the message.
 “Nia!”
 I cried.
 “Come quickly!”
 There were loud footsteps and a crash.
 I jumped to my feet and whirled around.

 “Aila?
 What is it?” an Asian girl asked me.
 She had her hand on the doorframe and was panting like a dog.
 I smiled at her and gestured frantically at the computer screen.

 “Just look.
 I can’t believe it at all,” I said hurriedly.